Fiberglass Boat Restoration

 But a quality boat or marine wax will prevent the oxidation problem from happening sooner.

-3M Perfect-It Boat Wax
+3M Perfect-it Boat Wax on Amazon

 • Easier to use than paste wax products when it comes to waxing your fiberglass boat